airborne-commando/OPSEC-OSINT-Tools/README.md

   - OSINT can protect citizens (private or otherwise) from identity theft, sexual violence, and abuse.
   - OSINT can monitor competitors, investigate new markets, and plan marketing activities.
   - OSINT can gather intelligence about specific targets online.
-  - OSINT can check how outsiders can break into their computing devices.
+  - OSINT can check how outsiders can break into their computing devices.[^ibm]
-  - OSINT can be used on oneself to secure privacy.
+  - OSINT can be used on oneself to secure privacy.[^deleteme]
-  - Bellingcat, the Center for Information Resilience, and Oryx use OSINT.
+  - Bellingcat and the Center for Information Resilience use OSINT.[^infores][^bellingcat_toolkit]
   - And you!
 Yes, you can use OSINT.

 ## Sources of OSINT